enjkvbej/flutter_long_list/README.md

 prvider.list[id].removeItem(id, index); // remove item
 ```

-* data must have Clone method.
+* your data must have clone method, because provider `Selector` need.

 ### 2. If you want use exposure listener, only add exposureCallback